openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 source <INSTALL_DIR>/setupvars.sh
 ```

-**(Optional)**: The OpenVINO environment variables are removed when you close the
+#### (Optional) Set Environment Variables Permanently

-shell.
+The OpenVINO environment variables are removed when you close the shell.
 As an option, you can permanently set the environment variables as follows:

 1. Open the `.bashrc` file in `<user_home_directory>`:
 ```sh